If a thriving business is your goal, you should follow a methodical approach and pick a niche with attributes conducive to online success.

 The goal is to get feedback from real people about your niche idea.
-This will help you validate (or invalidate) your assumptions and give you a better idea of whether or not there is indeed a market for what you're selling.
+This will help you validate (or invalidate) your assumptions and give you a better idea of whether or not there’s a market for what you’re selling.

 6. Test your niche